 Composer Michele Fernández

-Michele Fernández’s La Fiera Asturiana received its inaugural performance by Northshore Concert Band on December 19, 2025, at The Midwest Clinic.
+Michele Fernández’s La Fiera Asturiana received its inaugural performance by Northshore Concert Band on December 19, 2025, at the Midwest Clinic.
 This fiery Spanish march is a highlight of our winter 2026 program.

 Ms. Fernández says of this work: